arty-hospitality/artyhospitality/README.md

+TenantSage

-TenantSage — What it actually is
+What it actually is:

 TenantSage is a Governance Execution Platform and Authority Control Plane for AI.

 Works authored by Arthit Pukhampuang.

 It sits between users/agents and enterprise data, AI models, and external actions.
 Its job is not to be the chatbot, vector database, identity provider, or LLM.
-Its job is to determine—and prove—what an AI operation is permitted to access, infer, disclose, and execute before those operations occur.
+Its job is to determine and prove what an AI operation is permitted to access, infer, disclose, and execute before those operations occur.

 The central idea is: